There are approximately 300+ VPN providers (both free and paid) that come and go.

 Rated #7th out of 74 VPNs

-ibVPN’s zero logging and Romanian location means your privacy remains double secured.
+ibVPN’s zero logging and Romanian location mean your privacy remains double secured.

 Their easy-to-use app is compatible with a MASSIVE list of devices.